ruthiedignan/BPA-website/README.md

 # BPA-website
-This is the website I coded for my school
+This is the website I coded for my school's Business Professionals of America organization.